Tiller Money Review 2021 (Finally a Synced Spreadsheet Budget!)

 - What is your skill level with spreadsheets?

 - What is your primary goal with a financial tool like Tiller?

 Then you get to choose whether you want to use Google Sheets or Excel (still in beta mode).
 Click on which you want.
 Up until this point, it took me less than five minutes to sign up for Tiller Money.

 This next part is when it starts getting fun.
 You’re brought to your brand new Tiller-powered spreadsheet where you will be prompted to add Tiller to Sheets or Excel.
 Tiller walks you through the next couple of clicks you need to make, including selecting which accounts you want to feed data in your spreadsheet.

-Tiller has an extensive security promise (you can read the whole thing here), but it includes:
+Tiller has an extensive security promise that includes:

 - Tiller will not sell your data to third parties or advertisers

 - Bank-grade 256-bit AES encryption